openhp/Display/README.md

 ### Valden: Remote Display v1.x
 <b>  This device allows you to conrol the [Valden Heat Pump](https://github.com/openhp/HeatPumpController/) via remote display.
-Display can be used with a wire up to few hundred meters long.</b> As well as the controller this display is also DIY non-commercial product with opened gerber and source code.
+Display can be used with a wire up to few hundred meters long.</b> As well as the controller this this display is also open product with available gerber and source code.<br><br>
 ## Specs
 - 12V 0.5A DC power supply,
 - build-in RTC,